 It’s Leg Day – the bane of many gym goer’s workout program.
 Why, though?
-Leg day give us the best opportunity for calorie burn which helps those bellies shrink.
+Leg day gives us the best opportunity for a good calorie burn which helps those bellies shrink.
 Minute for minute, leg day is a calorie burning power hour!

 So, why do people avoid it?
 Why do people hate it?

 And we, being human, have evolved over millions of years to avoid pain.